Easy, worldwide, affordable geocoding and geosearch using open data.

 Our event and podcast: Geomob

-Geomob is an event series and podcast where we highlight geo-innovation in all forms, be it for fun or profit.
+Geomob is a forum to highlight geo-innovation in all forms, be it for fun or profit.

-At Geomob events we provide a relaxed forum for speakers from across the full spectrum of geospatial start-ups, global giants, academia, government, NGOs, and hobby projects to share their learnings.
-Talks are followed by informal discussion and networking over drinks
+Together with others we organise an event series in various European cities/regions (London, Berlin, Barcelona, Lisbon, Edinburgh, and more).
+The events provide a relaxed forum for speakers from across the full spectrum of geospatial start-ups, global giants, academia, government, NGOs, and hobby projects to share their learnings.
+Talks are followed by informal discussion and networking over drinks.

 On the Geomob podcast, every week we discuss themes from the geospatial industry, interview Geomob speakers about their projects, and provide occasional updates about OpenCage.